rmrfslashbin/rmrfslashbin/README.md

 ## Github
 My public Github repos contain code I've released into the wild.
 I also have a pile of Github [Gists](https://gist.github.com/rmrfslashbin) which serve as my nerd notes.

-## Random things about me:
-- 🤖 I enjoy mentoring rising technologists and appreciate feedback from others.
-- 🌱 I'm currently learning Go and I'm always look to sharpen my coding skill.
-- 📫 More about me and my contact info: https://rmrfslashbin.github.io/
-- 😄 Pronouns: he/him/his
-- ⚡ Fun facts
-  - ⚜️ I'm a former Boy Scout.
-  - 🥾 I love to hike and be outdoors.
-  - 🏳️‍🌈 I'm married to a man.
-  - 🍺 I love a good IPA.
-  - 🇫🇷 I speak a bit of French.
-  - 🧶 I know how to crochet.
-  - 🧑‍🍳 [Cooking](https://notes.improvisedscience.org/wiki/Main_Page) is my favorite weekend activity.